mikemccracken/bundle-apache-processing-mapreduce/README.md

 In this deployment, the aforementioned components are deployed on separate units.
 To deploy this bundle, simply use:

-    juju quickstart apache-core-batch-processing
+    juju quickstart apache-processing-mapreduce

-See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of the apache-core-batch-processing bundle.yaml.
+See `juju quickstart --help` for deployment options, including machine constraints and how to deploy a locally modified version of `bundle.yaml`.

 The default bundle deploys three slave nodes and one node of each of the other services.
 To scale the cluster, use: